tomswinburne/tomswinburne.github.io/index.md

 <strong><code>POPS-Regression</code>  is now public! <a href="https://github.com/tomswinburne/POPS-Regression" target="_new">GitHub</a></strong>

 <strong>New approaches in computational metallurgy</strong><br>
-Metallic alloys are uniquely strong, ductile and recyclable, but predicting how component failure remains a grand engineering challenge.
+Metallic alloys are uniquely strong, ductile and recyclable, but predicting how components fail remains a grand engineering challenge, limiting performance and increasing costs/emissions.
-This limits performance, shortens life and raises costs/emissions.

-We push the boundaries of theory and simulation for materials, connecting atomic dynamics to engineering properties.
-Our research draws from physics, mathematics, mechanics and machine learning.
-A particular focus is quantifing uncertainty in multi-scale, data-driven models.<br>
+Our research pushes the boundaries of theory and simulation for materials, connecting atomic dynamics to engineering properties.
+Drawing broadly from mechanics, physics, statistics and machine learning, a particular focus is quantifing uncertainty in multi-scale, data-driven models.<br>
 <em>Keywords: atomic simulation, dislocations, UQ, Markov models, forecasting</em><br>

 <strong>Recent papers/preprints from the group</strong><br>